Lucas-Okamura/Insiders-Clustering/README.md

 * How will the solution be?

-    * Elaborate a model to cluster this customer category, get some insigths and deliver the results via API.
+    * Elaborate a model to cluster this customer category, get some insigths and return a list of customers who will join the Insiders program.

     * Questions to be answered: